near/wallet-selector/example/README.md

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `yarn dev`, your smart contracts get deployed to the live NEAR TestNet with a throwaway account.
+When you run `npm run watch`, your smart contracts get deployed to the live NEAR TestNet with a throwaway account.
 When you're ready to make it permanent, here's how.

 Step 0: Install near-cli